RaulRohjans/spenser/README.md

 docker compose up -d
 ```

-#### Configure database:

-Configure your new database in PostgreSQL instance by importing the file "schema.sql"

 ## Contributing

 Contributions are welcome!
 Please submit a pull request with detailed information about your changes!